AMES Australia provides various types of accommodation support to newly arrived refugees and asylum seekers based on need.

 A Case Manager and Housing Worker are allocated to each client to liaise with Real Estate Agents and stakeholders in the client’s search for suitable accommodation.

 If any issues arise the client is supported by their designated Housing Worker that closely works with the real Estate Agent to address any issues.
-Housing Workers are committed and very closely with Real Estate Agents to resolve any issues if they arrive in a timely and appropriate manner.
+Housing Workers will work closely with Real Estate Agents to resolve any issues that arise in a timely and appropriate manner.